dinhsonhai132/MercuryLang/Document/Tutorial/list.md

 ---

-Currently, MercuryLang lists are simple but effective for:
+MercuryLang lists are simple but effective for:

 * Storing sequences of data
 * Accessing elements with indexes